15 High-Paying Trade Jobs That Don’t Require a Degree

 Working as a computer support specialist means balancing technology and people, which often means a lot of hands-on interaction.

-The type of work you do and the skill you provide determine if you’ll need college-level courses after high school in this field, but many jobs don’t require it.
+The type of work you do and the skills you provide determine whether you’ll need college-level courses after high school in this field, but many jobs don’t require them.

 Concrete finisher